Filing a claim

 ---|---|---|

-An Order of Protection from Family Court | Select your county Family Court, or “Office of Victim Services – Other” | On “Suspect Page” answer “Yes” to the question, “Has the court ordered an Order of Protection in this case?”
-You must submit the Order of Protection along with a copy of the Family Offense Petition to OVS. |
+An Order of Protection from Family Court | Select your county Family Court, or “Office of Victim Services – Other” | You must submit the Order of Protection along with a copy of the Family Offense Petition to OVS. |

-A Rape Kit or Forensic Rape Exam | Select “FRE/SARA” | In the Report # section, type “FRE” |
+A Rape Kit or Forensic Rape Exam | Select “FRE/SARA” | In the Report section, type “FRE” |

 A Domestic Incident Report | Select “Office of Victim Services – Other” | You must submit this document to OVS. |

-A CPS Indicated Report | Select “Office of Victim Services – Other” | You must submit this document to OVS. |
+A Child Protective Services (CPS) Indicated Report | Select “Office of Victim Services – Other” | You must submit this document to OVS. |

-An OTDA/DCJS Confirmation Letter | Select “NYS Office of Temporary and Disability Assistance” or “Office of Victim Services – Other” | You must submit this document to OVS.
+An OTDA/DCJS (Office of Temporary and Disability Assistance/Division of Criminal Justice Services) Confirmation Letter | Select “NYS Office of Temporary and Disability Assistance” or “Office of Victim Services – Other” | You must submit this document to OVS.
 If you have this document, you can apply for a personal injury claim. |

 A Police Report BUT your agency is not listed | Select “Office of Victim Services – Other” | You must submit this document to OVS. |